boonyong6/how-linux-works/README.md

 ### 15.1.1 Compiling Multiple Source Files

-- For most .c files, you don’t create an executable right away.
+- For most .c files, you don't create an executable right away.
 Instead, you create **object files** containing binary object code.
 - An **object file** is a binary file that a **processor can almost understand**.
 - **Linker** (**ld**) is used to build a fully functioning executable program from one or more object files.
 - C compiler knows how to run the linker program.